 Cents Geofencing

-Cents is one of the most integrated laundry business management platforms in the industry.
-The Cents Dispatch product allows customers to expand their business through pickup & delivery through advanced route management.
+Cents is the most integrated laundry business management platforms in the industry.
+Cents Dispatch allows customers to expand their business through pickup & delivery through advanced route management.
 Geofencing is a location-based technology that creates virtual boundaries of a geographic area.
-Since the inception of Dispatch, creating service areas through geofencing had been a highly requested feature.

 My Role & the Team

-I lead end-to-end design for this project, collaborating with a PM, an engineering manager, and lead engineer.
+I lead end-to-end design for this project, collaborating with a product manager, an engineering manager, and a lead engineer.

 Problem Statements